Troubleshooting Common Issues With Your RC Heli

 Damaged wiring can also prevent your RC heli from turning on.
 Carefully inspect the wiring for any signs of fraying, cutting, or loose connections.
 If you notice any damage, it’s important to replace or repair the affected wiring to restore proper functionality to your heli.

-See also The Top 5 Must-Have Upgraded Features For Your RC Heli
+See also Most Popular Upgrades For Your RC Heli

 Test battery voltage